 Keeping healthy food nearby can help prevent you from eating unhealthy if you become hungry.

 Whole fruits, nuts, baby carrots, yogurt, and hard-boiled eggs are simple and healthy snacks to prepare.

 Take Probiotic Supplements

-Taking probiotic supplements that contain the bacteria Lactobacillus subfamily has been shown to reduce fat mass.
+Probiotic supplements containing the bacteria Lactobacillus subfamily have been shown to reduce fat mass.

 However, not all Lactobacillus strains can reduce fat mass.
 Lactobacillus acidophilus was linked to weight gain.